qw4990/index_advisor/README.md

 - Schema information file (optional): such as `examples/tpch_example1/schema.sql`, which contains the original `create-table` statements separated by semicolons.
 - Statistics information folder (optional): such as `examples/tpch_example1/stats`, a folder, which stores the statistics information files of related tables.
 Each statistics information file should be in JSON format and can be downloaded through the TiDB statistics information dump.

-After preparing the above files, you can directly use Index Advisor for index recommendation, such as `index_advisor --offline --query-path=examples/tpch_example1/queries --max-num-indexes=5`, where the parameters are:
+After preparing the above files, you can directly use Index Advisor for index recommendation, such as `index_advisor advise-offline --query-path=examples/tpch_example1/queries --max-num-indexes=5`, where the parameters are:
-- `offline`: indicates offline mode.
 - `query-path`: the path of the query file, which can be a single file or a folder.
 - `schema-path`: the path of the schema information file, optional; if specified, the table will be created using this file.
 - `stats-path`: the path of the statistics information folder, optional; if specified, the statistics information in the folder will be imported.